Muccarini/Hangfire.Community.Dashboard.Forms/README.md

 Contributions are welcome!
 Please open an issue or pull request for new features, bug fixes, or suggestions.

 *Forked from [Hangfire Dashboard Management v2]([https://github.com/your-upstream-repo](https://github.com/lcourson/Hangfire.Dashboard.Management.v2)).
-Enhanced and maintained as Hangfire.Dashboard.Management.Dynamic by [Muccarini](https://github.com/Muccarini).*
+Enhanced and maintained as Hangfire.Community.Dashboard.Forms by [Muccarini](https://github.com/Muccarini).*

 ## License